 RIDE will support LEAs by reviewing and providing feedback on plans and opportunities for technical assistance.
-The Back-to-School Plans will be a required submission component for LEA applications for
+The Back-to-School Plans will be a required submission component to precede the submission of LEA applications for plans for use of ARP/ESSER III Funds.
+In addition to public posting, these applications will require that Back-to-School Plans be subject to review and possible revision every six months during the grant period (iii).